mllab-adv-attack/lazy-attack/README.md

 ### bandit-imagenet

-Code of 1. changed to match format of 'ours'.
+Code of blackbox-attacks-bandits-priors changed to match format of 'ours'.

 ### nes-imagenet